On this page

 Overview (What is Form I-907?)

-#Form I-907, Request for Premium Processing Service, is utilized to expedite the processing of certain immigration petitions or applications by guaranteeing a decision or action within a specified timeframe.
-This service is available for eligible forms such as Form I-129, Form I-140, certain categories of Form I-765, and certain classifications of Form I-539.
-Applicants must ensure that their requests are complete and accurate to prevent processing delays.
+#Form I-907, Request for Premium Processing Service, is essential for individuals seeking expedited processing of certain immigration petitions or applications.
+This service guarantees a decision or action within a specified timeframe for eligible requests, such as Form I-129, Form I-140, certain categories of Form I-765, and specific classifications of Form I-539.
+To utilize this service, a separate Form I-907 must be submitted for each eligible petition or application.
+If filing on or after March 1, 2026, ensure to include the new fee applicable to the specific benefit requested.

 First page of I-907 form